How Do You Run Trivia Games for Team Building That People Actually Want to Play?

 Set the Stage (10 Minutes Before)

-Game dayForm teams of 3-4 (never let people pick their own teams — random assignment forces cross-team interaction).
-Name the teams something fun or let them name themselves in 30 seconds.
+Game dayAssign teams of 3–4 randomly — don't let people self-select or the same groups always end up together.
+Let teams name themselves in 30 seconds.
 Open with: 'This is not a test.
-This is trivia.
 Getting things wrong is half the fun.'
-Set the tone immediately that this is play, not performance.
+Set that tone early.

-Alright — 3 rounds, 5 questions each, 15 seconds per question.
-Round 1: General knowledge (warm-up) Round 2: Company + industry Round 3: Guess the teammate Teams of [3-4], randomly assigned.
+Alright, here's how this works — 3 rounds, 5 questions each, 15 seconds per question.
+Round 1: General knowledge (warm-up) Round 2: Company + industry Round 3: Guess the teammate — this one gets weird in the best way Teams randomly assigned.
 Your team is your table / your breakout room.
 Scoring: 1 point per correct answer.
-Bonus point for creative wrong answers that make me laugh.
-Let's go.
+Bonus point for the funniest wrong answer.
 Question 1...

 Energy is set in the first 30 seconds.
 If the host is flat, the room is flat.
 Open with enthusiasm — even if it feels slightly over the top.